This caption I know will arouse alot of emotions from my green and yellow blooded ladies. Don’t I just love them! 💛💚

 Back to the mauve divas.
 To be honest 98 girls, you guyz got off on not so good foot.
 You ladies copied verbatim or “imagetim”if there is a word like that 😂😂😂😂 from the 2001 gey hey girls.
 Eiii no creativity kwraaa… why?

-The only difference is the colors but the artwork screams gey hey.
 I promise not to disclose… whose idea was it to copy from 💛💚😂

 The fashion for the main day was just ok.
 Nothing extraordinary.
 I reckon the plan was not to come and out do eachother.
 Just to play safe.